-NOW, THEREFORE, the Costa Mesa City Council DOES HEREBY RESOLVE to notify the Orange County Airport Land Use Commission of the City's intent to overrule the ALUC Determination that the 2021-2029 Sixth Cycle Housing Element is inconsistent with the John Wayne Airport Environs Land Use Plan.
+NOW, THEREFORE, the Costa Mesa City Council DOES HEREBY RESOLVE to overrule the Orange County Airport Land Use Commission Determination that the 2021-2029 Sixth Cycle Housing Element is inconsistent with the John Wayne Airport Environs Land Use Plan.

-BE IT FURTHER RESOLVED that the City Council DOES HEREBY APPROVE to be forwarded to ALUC the proposed findings in support of the City's intent to overrule the ALUC Determination, as shown in Exhibit "A", FINDINGS.
+BE IT FURTHER RESOLVED that the City Council DOES HEREBY MAKE the findings that the 2021-2029 Sixth Cycle Housing Element is consistent with the purpose of the article stated in Section 21670 of the Public Utilities Code, as shown in Exhibit "A", FINDINGS.